• kyrylo 6 months ago

 Also seeing more and more rails roles out there, but obviously don't have 5+ years with the framework

-• LargeWu a day ago
+• LargeWu 6 months ago

 There was a period of time around the height of Rails original heyday where the idea of a very opinionated, complete framework such as Rails got a lot of blowback, which gave rise to the Javascript ecosystem and its myriad front-end frameworks.